Skip to content

 Generally, there is a two-to-one range in size between different individuals.
 When it comes to size, the American kestrel can range from being as small as a blue jay to as large as a mourning dove.

 This means that some individuals can weigh as much as a blue jay, while others can be as heavy as a mourning dove.
-The variation in size within the American kestrel population can be attributed to differences in subspecies and also between males and females.
+The variation in size within the American kestrel population can be attributed to differences in subspecies and between males and females.

 KingdomAnimalia